UK halal certificate document on a desk with green certification seals

 • Many independent halal restaurants in Birmingham, Bradford, Manchester, and London use HMC-certified suppliers

-• Online halal butcher Haloodies supplies HMC-certified meat
+• Online halal butcher Haloodies has supplied HMC-certified meat

 HFA — Halal Food Authority